Beginning July 1, Connectional Ministries office will have new model of organization and operation

-Rather than appoint a Connectional Ministries director to succeed Geary, McAlilly has named Dr. Richard Clark, Tennessee River District superintendent and dean of the Memphis Conference cabinet, to “lead” the Connectional Ministries office with the work load to be shared by the district superintendents and conference staff.
+Rather than appoint a Connectional Ministries director to succeed Geary, McAlilly has named Dr. Richard Clark, Tennessee River District superintendent and dean of the Memphis Conference cabinet, to “lead” the Connectional Ministries office with the work load to be shared by the four district superintendents and conference staff.

 Much of the division of labor among the district superintendents is based on geography, explained McAlilly, who praised the district superintendents and staff for their willingness to “step up” and ease the conference through a transition period.

 Other conference personnel and job responsibilities remain mostly unchanged.
 All are listed at the end of this article.

 McAlilly praised Geary for his work as director of Connectional Ministries over the last five years.

 “Dr. Geary has been instrumental in guiding the work of the Memphis Conference with emphasis on discipleship and mission,” said McAlilly, who cited Geary’s leadership, among other things, with the Memphis Conference’s Generative Leadership Academy (GLA) that equips local church leaders for ministry in and through congregations.